Learning disability nurse

 - supporting the person in living a fulfilling life

-You'll work in a range of settings, including people's homes, education, residential and community centres and hospitals.
-You may work shifts to provide 24-hour care.You’ll work as part of a team including GPs, psychologists, social workers, teachers, general practitioners, occupational therapists, speech and language therapists and healthcare assistants.
+You may work in a variety of settings, including people's homes, residential or nursing facilities, educational institutions, specialist units such as prisons, GP practices, or hospital settings.
+You will collaborate as part of a broader team that may include GPs, psychologists, psychiatrists, social workers, teachers, occupational therapists, speech and language therapists, and physiotherapists.

 Entry requirements